Shawlands Primary School!

 - Promote independence among our pupils and give opportunities to mature and grow

 Learning together is learning forever!
-Our 'Better Together' question of the month!
+Our 'Better Together' theme of the month!